-Lofts are prohibited in all MIT residence halls except Burton Conner, East Campus, Random Hall and Senior House.
+Lofts are prohibited in all MIT residence halls except East Campus and Random Hall.
 If a student wishes to construct a loft, he/she must submit construction plans to the House Manager for review and approval of structural adequacy.

 All lofts must comply with the following requirements:

 - Loft may not be attached to building components or be enclosed with drapes, curtains, or doors to ensure residents are visible in the event of a building fire search.

 - The structure of a loft must have smooth surfaces with no protruding nails, bolts, or angled forms.